Best Bluetooth Speakers Buying Guide: Welcome to TechRadar India's round-up of the best Bluetooth speakers in 2019.

 As the name suggests, the JBL Flip 4 is an outdoor-friendly, rough-and-tough speaker that lets you focus on enjoying your moments without worrying about the speaker.

 While its easy to carry the Flip 4 around without worrying too much, its sound quality isn’t really up to scratch, all things considered.

 Read the full review: JBL Flip 4

-Note: Not all the speakers listed here are tested by India team.
-Some of them have been recommended by our global team, but all of them are available in India.
+Note: Not all the speakers listed here are tested by the Indian team.
+Some of them have been recommended by our global team, but all are available in India.